Individual Health Insurance

 |Estimated Premium||$540.00/month ($6,480/year)||$690/Month ($8,280/year)|

-Susan received several explanation of benefits indicating the billed expenses below for her HMO Tiered Silver Plan.
+Susan received several explanations of benefits indicating the billed expenses below for her HMO Tiered Silver Plan.

 |HMO Tiered Silver Plan||Billed Charges||Discounted Charges||Covered Expenses||Patient Responsible|